- Department of Public Health

 If you are interested in graduate school or want to know more about what graduate school in public health is like, the Association of Schools & Programs in Public Health (ASPPH) is a good start as well as exploring college and university websites for their public health programs.
 Additionally, you can speak with your faculty advisor.

 Internships are hosted by a variety of institutions.
 Students should be on the lookout for these opportunities and actively search for internship programs if they are interested.
-Below is one opportunity available to Health Science students.
-Health Science Faculty will also occasionally post internship announcements on SLACK.
+Public Health Faculty will also occasionally post internship announcements on SLACK.